-Jonathan joined the faculty of Fayetteville Academy in 2009.
+Mr. Andrews joined the faculty of Fayetteville Academy in 2009.
 He has studied instrument music and played the French horn since the 5th grade.
 His mother a cellist, and father a trombone player, are both musicians who instructed him from an early age.
-Jonathan played the horn in a church brass group until the 9th grade when he joined his first school band, and was hooked.
+Mr. Andrews played the horn in a church brass group until the 9th grade when he joined his first school band.

 He went on to study music in college at Tennessee Temple, and the University of Tennessee at Chattanooga.
-It was there he met his wife Yvette who is a trombone player.
-Jonathan and his family moved to Fayetteville in 2001.
-They have six children and 9 grandchildren.
+It was there he met his wife, Yvette, who is a trombone player.
+Mr. Andrews and his family moved to Fayetteville in 2001.
+They have six children and nine grandchildren.

-In 2006 Jonathan, his wife and another family met to form the Fayetteville Community Band which later was renamed the Fayetteville Symphonic Band.
-The band still meets at Methodist University every Monday night, and gives regular concerts throughout the year.
+In 2006, Mr. Andrews, his wife and another family met to form the Fayetteville Community Band which later was renamed the Fayetteville Symphonic Band.
+The band still meets at Methodist University every Monday night and gives regular concerts throughout the year.

 Mr. Andrews is a composer of band works as well.
 His works have been played at all-district festivals and his brass works have been played across the country.

 Mr. Andrews enjoys watching others discover the richness he has found through discipline of learning to play an instrument.